diliaur/simple-slider/README.md

 ## Todo

 ### Display
-- ~~~[] display - decide breakpoint: when to break title container off and display it underneath the slider image (otherwise titles stay longer than image and look bad)~~~
+- [] request: make exerpt text bigger
+- [] cut off excerpt text when it is too long (decide # of characters)
+- [] title font sizes shrink/grow depending on # of slides
-- [50%] display - control length of titles and excerpts (ellipsis '...' after max # of characters) -> actually just using css overflow right now to cut it off, but no ellipsis so it is confusing. supposedly there is a CSS3 way to add the ellipsis
+- [50%] control length of titles and excerpts (ellipsis '...' after max # of characters) -> actually just using css overflow right now to cut it off, but no ellipsis so it is confusing. supposedly there is a CSS3 way to add the ellipsis
+- [] decide & add breakpoint: when to break title container off and display it underneath the slider image (otherwise titles stay longer than image and look bad)

-- [] ~~~display - calculate size of titles based on # of slides to make sure titles/dates won't be obscured; if the div becomes too small, then use this in the decision breakpoint~~~
+- ~~~[] calculate size of titles based on # of slides to make sure titles/dates won't be obscured; if the div becomes too small, then use this in the decision breakpoint~~~
-- [] prevent i-bar from coming up when hovering over controls (icing)
 - ~~~[] how to fail gracefully when no slides are available? -> default slide? etc.~~~ no longer necessary as wordpress won't serve a slide w/o an attached image

 ### Code refactoring & Testing